k3nz0/Pixel-ART/README.md

 Have fun Pixel-Arting your friends' faces.

+# Perspectives

+* Draw image picture with text (might not work with colorful pictures...)

-More stuff can be found on k3nz0.com
+More stuff can be found on http://k3nz0.github.io/